astitwlathe/questions_prep/Miscellaneous/miscellaneous.md

 * PERM filing on time and H1B status [Link](https://webberimmigration.substack.com/p/protecting-your-h-1b-status-in-an)
 * 7 ways to become an entrepreneur as an immigrant  [Link](https://www.linkedin.com/posts/vnegandhi_7-ways-to-become-an-entrepreneur-as-an-immigrant-ugcPost-7028378932034891776-KZ6S/)
 * How to Start a Company on an H1B Visa: Top Tips for Immigrant Startup Founders [Link](https://medium.com/unshackled-ventures/how-to-start-a-company-on-an-h1b-visa-top-tips-for-immigrant-startup-founders-27bd9244de07)
+* Using EAD/AP with H-1B status  [Link](https://cbkimmigration.com/employment-based-immigration/using-eadap-with-h-1b-status/)
+* How long does it take from PERM to Green Card, and difference between NIW and PERM Labor Certification?
+[Link](https://www.immigration.com/faq/us-green-card/form-i-140#35297)

 ## Finance